Biography

 Professional Positions

-2013-current – Associate Editor, Journal of Extracellular Vesicles
+2013 – current – Associate Editor, Journal of Extracellular Vesicles

-2010-current – Academic Editor, PLoS One
+2010 – current – Academic Editor, PLoS One

-2005-current – Member, International Society for Neurochemistry
+2016-2020 – President, International Society for Extracellular Vesicles

 2014-2016 – Executive Chair (Communications), International Society for Extracellular Vesicles